MileHacker Logo

 • Local Buses: Use local buses for intra-city travel in Xinzhou.
 Fares typically range from CNY 1-3, rendering them very economical.

-• Long-distance Buses: For longer distances within the region, consider long-distance buses.
-They often cost less than high-speed rail, even though they take longer.
+• Long-distance Buses: For longer distances in the local area, consider long-distance buses.
+They often cost less than high-speed rail, even although they take longer.

 Accommodation Alternatives